Skip to content

 • The MCP server binds to loopback (127.0.0.1) for both transports and enables DNS-rebinding protection on HTTP.

 • The bridge refuses browser cross-origin requests.
-Any request carrying an Origin header that isn't loopback is rejected (HTTP 401), so a malicious web page can't quietly POST to the bridge (CSRF / DNS-rebinding → drive-by code execution).
-The MCP server sends no Origin, so normal use is unaffected.
+Any request carrying an Origin header that isn't loopback is rejected (HTTP 403), and a POST/PATCH/PUT whose Content-Type is present but not application/json is rejected too — that blocks the simple cross-site form/fetch POSTs a malicious web page could aim at the bridge (CSRF / DNS-rebinding → drive-by code execution).
+The MCP server sends no Origin and always uses application/json, so normal use is unaffected.

 • The local copilot chat UI (tdmcp chat) applies the same guard.
 It binds to loopback and rejects (HTTP 403) any request whose Host or Origin isn't a loopback name, so a page the artist visits can't drive node CRUD against the live project via http://127.0.0.1:<chat-port>/chat.